WebAssembly/component-model/design/mvp/Async.md

 multiple `summarize` calls can be active at once: once the first call to `task.wait` blocks, the runtime will suspend its callstack (fiber) and start a new stack for the new call to `summarize`.
-Thus, `summarize` must be careful to allocate a separate linear-memory stack in its entry point, if one is needed.
+Thus, `summarize` must be careful to allocate a separate linear-memory stack in its entry point, if one is needed, and to save and restore this before and after calling `task.wait`.

 (Note that, for brevity this example ignores the `memory` and `realloc` immediates required by `canon lift` and `canon lower` to allocate the `list`